Gone (2007 film): Plot

 Alex (Shaun Evans) arrives in Sydney.
 Realizing he has missed his bus, he is reading his travel guide on stone steps in the street, when Taylor (Scott Mechlowicz) suddenly sits near Alex and makes small talk with him, insisting that he come with him.
 After drinking and raucously horsing around with two unnamed girls, Alex awakens in a city park with Taylor standing over him with a Polaroid camera, snapping a photo of Alex with one of the girls they met that night.
 When driving out of town in Taylor's vehicle, Alex reveals that he is to be at Byron Bay to meet his girlfriend Sophie (Amelia Warner) and Taylor suggests that they travel together.
-When Alex and Taylor meet Sophie, she is with Ingrid (Zoe Tuckwell-Smith), a mate.
+When Alex and Taylor meet Sophie, she is with Ingrid (Zoe Tuckwell-Smith), a German tourist.
 The four of them head towards Katherine Gorge in the Northern Territory.
-The following day, about to leave, Taylor vaguely mentions that Ingrid had to meet someone and had caught a bus, with Alex and Sophie unbemused.
+The following day, about to leave, Taylor vaguely mentions that Ingrid had to meet someone and had caught a bus, with Alex and Sophie unamused.
+They then go back to a day of countryside driving and camp for the night in heavy rain, with Alex and Sophie sleeping in the tent and Taylor is in the vehicle.
+Taylor unexplainably turns on the headlights, lighting up the tent, and Alex gets out and watches Taylor drive away, coming back the next day, with the three of them in a field on a clear day.
+They then go to a party at a bar and a woman there recognizes him, calling him; "Jamie from Thailand", confronts him for being criminally defrauded and jilted with Taylor initially claiming she's mistaken and then head swipes the woman with a vulgar disregard.
+The three then stay at a trailer.

-Following that, they move on and while driving hit a kangaroo with their car.
-This accident causes Alex to receive a major head wound.
-Sophie and Taylor get him supplies, but Alex refuses to cooperate, citing that they need to leave and get away from Taylor.
-When they end up at a hotel, Sophie goes to talk to Alex, but his room is empty and he texts her saying, "I'm going."
+After a day of driving, in a collision with a kangaroo herd, Alex sustains a major head wound.
+They then stop at a motel and Sophie and Taylor get him medic supplies and allow him to recuperate.
+Then after driving, Alex frustrated at the inanity of the trip attacks Taylor, knocking him down and kicking him, with Sophie placating him, citing the need to finish the trip.
+After talking with Taylor, Sophie then goes to look for Alex, but the room is empty, and he texts her saying, "I'm going."
 Sophie tries to convince Taylor to go look for him, but they end up waiting the night.

-The next day, they head toward the next town.
-Taylor says that they should pull over and rest.
-They spend the night together and in the morning Sophie attempts to text Alex.
-The phone in Taylor's pocket lights up.
-The next morning Sophie claims that Ingrid texted her to meet them at Katherine's Gorge.
-Taylor knows this is not true and begins chasing after Sophie.
-Sophie, in an attempt to get away, drives the car quickly away.
-Alex falls out of the boot inside of a sleeping bag, long dead.
-She continues to try getting away with Taylor after her in the boot of the car.
-Eventually, he falls out; she backs over him and leaves.